Let’s break the title of this article down into manageable sections.

 - Rest – When will I schedule my body time to recover?

 Once I have determined all the components necessary to reach my stated goal, I will add at least one task to my calendar, daily.
-At the end of each day, I will review how I did and what worked for me/what didn’t and either repeat the days action or make an improvement.
+At the end of each day, I will review how I did and what worked for me/what didn’t and either repeat the day’s actions or make a change.
 At the end of each week, I will gauge the outcome of my efforts and decide how I can improve for the following week.
 When I reach my deadline, I will evaluate my progress.
 Did I reach my goal?
 Did I fall short?
 Did I surpass it?
 What will I do moving forward?

 What planning and organizational style do you employ to manage goals in your planner?
 Tag me (@theorganizedmiss) on social media with your goal planner and use the hashtag #bilateralplanning!